 To support any of these programs in the Don & Ellie Knauss Veteran Resource and Support Center, contact David Bacot '90

-School of Veterinary Medicine & Biomedical Sciences
+College of Veterinary Medicine & Biomedical Sciences

 Provide a New Facility for Aggie Veterinarians

-For nearly four decades in their current facilities, veterinarians in the School of Veterinary Medicine & Biomedical Sciences have provided the best care for small animals and educated thousands of future veterinarians.
+For nearly four decades in their current facilities, veterinarians in the College of Veterinary Medicine & Biomedical Sciences have provided the best care for small animals and educated thousands of future veterinarians.
 In that time, caseloads have grown, but the facility has not.
 In 1983, the college treated 7,000 cases.
 By 2021, that number had grown to 23,000 plus.

 Every day, Aggie students, faculty and staff provide exemplary care and conduct research that benefits animals and humans alike, despite being in a facility that does not mirror the quality of care provided.
 The college currently offers 16 services in 84,000 square feet (nearly half the footprint of its peer institutions).